 Often, degenerative spinal arthritis is confused with degenerative disc disease, but these are two separate conditions.
-Degenerative disc disease means that the cartilaginous discs in between each vertebral body begin to weaken and break down, leading to conditions like herniated disc, bulging disc, muscle spasms, and the growth of bone spurs.
+Degenerative disc disease means that the cartilaginous discs between each vertebral body begin to weaken and break down, leading to conditions like herniated disc, bulging disc, muscle spasms and the growth of bone spurs.
 Degenerative spinal arthritis focuses specifically on the facet joints.

 Both spinal arthritis and degenerative disc disease can contribute to spinal stenosis, which is the narrowing of spaces in the spinal column that are designed to allow free passage of nerve roots and the spinal cord.
 Constriction of these passageways puts painful pressure on nerve tissue.

 Arthritis also can cause bone spurs, or osteophytes.
-Bone spurs are your body’s way of trying to reinforce the spine with extra pieces of bone growth on the vertebrae, but unfortunately, this could further contribute to compression on the spinal nerves and result in even more pain.
+Spinal bone spurs are your body’s way of trying to reinforce the spine with extra pieces of bone growth on the vertebrae; however, this growth could further contribute to compression on the spinal nerves and result in even more pain.